 Dress for the weather

 English weather is famously unpredictable.
-I was there in late May and June and experienced everything from rain and wind to sunshine, to gale force wind.
+I was there in late May and June and experienced everything from rain to sunshine, and gale force wind.
 Gratefully the temperature was always mild.

 London is an eclectic city, and as I mentioned, you can wear what you like for the most part.
 However, if you’re not dressed for the weather you’ll be very uncomfortable.
 On my first trip in April, I made the mistake of thinking it would be spring in London because it was spring in Texas.
 I absolutely froze.
 I couldn’t find warm clothes to purchase because even though the weather was anything but spring-like, it was no longer winter.